Bauzi

 - Community Strengths Resilience

-- The Bauzi community is resilient, with strong social bonds and a deep connection to their environment, which supports their cultural continuity.
+- The Bauzi community is resilient, with strong social networks and a deep sense of identity and purpose.

 - Art Music And Expression